Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/downloadpublicdata.md

 ![GNPS Explorer Download](img/explorer.gif)

-## Download raw data in batch through our [public data downloader](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata), which requires just a few steps with some coding.
+## Download raw data in batch through our public data downloader

 This can be done through our [public data downloader](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata), which requires just a few command line steps.